WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 **Q -** Won't a VPN bypass the DNS and revoke my apps?

 **A -** You shouldn't be, based on the settings used, I still do not recommend using a VPN at all.
-If you need to use a VPN, Look here at this [Using a VPN](#using-a-vpn)
+If you need to use a VPN, Use this [guide](#using-a-vpn)

 ---